 She said so.

-– my calendar looks a little different than yours,
+Seasons look a little differently than yours,

 travels backwards through the year,

-around and down through fall to winters darkened cold
+around and down through fall, to winters darkened cold

 The newly diapered year takes the first tread from the basement

 on the upward rise, towards the birth of spring

 Somewhere near number four, March or so I think,

 May sits on three and opens the door to warmer days